darkswapfoundation/darkswap/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus of the DarkSwap project is implementing a modular P2P architecture with WebRTC support for cross-platform compatibility.
+The current focus of the DarkSwap project is transitioning from Phase 2 to Phase 3, building on the completed CLI and daemon components to implement the web interface and relay server.
 This involves:

-1. **P2P Stack Implementation**: Porting the subfrost-relay and subfrost-node (which contains P2P functionality) crates to create a modular P2P stack with WebRTC support.
+1. **Web Interface Development**: Creating the darkswap-app web interface using React components and state management.
-2. **Component Modularization**: Factoring out common P2P code that can be shared between the relay, daemon, and browser components.
+2. **Relay Server Implementation**: Implementing the darkswap-relay server with DTLS/ICE support for NAT traversal.
-3. **Cross-Platform Support**: Ensuring the codebase can be built for both wasm and x86_64-unknown-linux-gnu targets.
+3. **WebAssembly Bindings**: Creating darkswap-web-sys WASM bindings for browser integration.
-4. **TypeScript Integration**: Creating a TypeScript library (darkswap-lib) that provides the same functionality as the Rust SDK.
+4. **TypeScript Integration**: Developing the darkswap-lib TypeScript library that provides the same functionality as the Rust SDK.
-5. **Core SDK Implementation**: Completing the core SDK with runes and alkanes support, comprehensive unit tests, and performance optimizations.
+5. **Runes and Alkanes Support**: Completing the implementation of runes and alkanes support in the SDK.
-6. **Daemon Stability**: Fixing issues in the daemon to ensure stable operation, such as the recent WebSocket event handling fix.
+6. **Testing and Documentation**: Enhancing testing coverage and improving documentation for all components.

 ### Specific Implementation Tasks